 You may find as dog ages there maybe be further exclusions this is normally when dog reaches age of around 8 or 9.

 Insurance premiums can be affected by dogs breed, age, previous health conditions, previous claims, where you live and inflation and vet charges.

 You do have to declare any pre-existing conditions or treatments that your dog has had prior to taking out the insurance.
 Most insurance companies do not include cover for pre-exisiting conditions.
 This also includes switching to a new insurance provider.
 Failure to do say may mean the company will not pay out on future claims.
 You will also find that most companies do have a waiting period and will not pay out for 10-14 days on average ( some might be longer)

 The definition of pre-existing conditions may vary from from policy to policy but generally they are know as conditions that your pet had before the policy came into effect (including those which started during the waiting period).
 You will also usually find that some companies may use this to include any condition which is connected or related to an accident, injury or illness you knew about before you took out the policy

 Insurance policies differ from company, and some offer more than others, but routine vet treatment such as fleas and worming, vaccinations, spaying, pre exisiting, cosmetic, some holistic treatments , breeding and anything the insurance company considers non essential is usually not covered, though some may offer these as an additional option extra which you pay more for.

-Here is our basic guide to understanding the most common types of insurance offered to pet owners.
+Here is a basic guide to understanding the most common types of insurance offered to pet owners.

 Life Time Cover